 Since I'm dairy-free right now, Oreos are one of the very, very few snack items I can consume.
 I absolutely could not resist making some Oreo pops (even though I actually couldn't eat them because the candy coating contains milk).
 I am so thrilled with how cute they turned out!
 I combined a few different ideas, which I found at Sew Divertimento, The Idea Room, and Ms. Fox's Sweets.
 If I had not been crafting these at 1am the morning of the party, I likely would have tried different designs.
 Example - isn't the one Minnie Mouse cute?!

 Just about anything can be turned into a Mickey-themed food if you have the right tool!
 If I had been really motivated, I would have made some dairy-free Rice Krispie treats so that I could eat them as well - but these were just the normal variety.
-The large Mickey Mouse cookie cutter was purchased on our trip to Disney World in 2010.
-The small one I found on Amazon for an absolute steal (less than $1 at the time I purchased)!
+The large Mickey Mouse cookie cutter was purchased on our trip to Disney World in 2010 but thankfully you don't have to go to Disney to get one - you can find it here.
+The small one I found for an absolute steal (less than $1 at the time I purchased)!
 It was so fun to make Mickey-shaped food!

 When we made a wedding registry back in 2008, Target was stocking a fabulous set of Mickey Mouse tableware.
 We registered for some bowls and appetizer plates and received them - but have never used them until now.
 I was so excited when I remembered that we had them the week before the party!